dwaite/connect/openid-connect-4-identity-assurance/main.md

 .# Abstract

-This specification defines an extension of OpenID Connect for providing Relying Parties with verified person data, typically used to identify a person according to a certain law.
+This specification defines an extension of OpenID Connect for providing Relying Parties with verified person data.
+This extension is intended to be used to verify the identity of a person in compliance with a certain law.

 {mainmatter}